 While it may not be possible to eliminate all the IBS triggers in a recipe, reducing their quantities can help.

-Going to a restaurant can be stressful for a person with IBS, but the following strategies can help.
+When going to a restaurant, the following strategies can help.

 First, be sure to read the menu carefully.
 Check for ingredients that may cause symptoms and ask:

 - How much of a triggering ingredient is in the dish?

 - Is it possible to prepare the dish without the ingredient?

 Some people prefer to check the menu online and inquire ahead of time.